cutdigital/mcut.site/docs/faq.md

 ??? faq "Can the cut surface be a non-manifold mesh?"
     No. The cut surface must always be a manifold surface mesh.

-??? faq "Handling edge-edge and face-vertex intersections"
+??? faq "Edge-edge and face-vertex intersections"
-    The aim of MCUT is to resolve the combinatorial structure of the meshes being cut, focusing strictly on topology/connectivity.
-Thus, MCUT expects that all polygon intersections can be reduced to edge-face intersections, which alleviates a heavy reliance on numerical operations through out the execution pipeline.
-Moreover MCUT will only use numerical (e.g. floating point) computations to find where polygons intersect.
-The remaining logic is a deterministic set of well defined algorithms to separate meshes as advertised.
+    A key objective in the design of MCUT is to resolve the combinatorial structure of the meshes being cut by using their topology/connectivity.
+This improves robustness by constraining the potential sources of roundoff error that may lead to an incorrect results in exceptional--but important--use cases.
+Therefore, _MCUT expects that all polygon intersections can be reduced to edge-face intersections_, thereby minimising the prevalence of numerical tests.
+In practice, MCUT only needs the [orientation](http://www.cs.cmu.edu/~quake/robust.html) predicate that simply evaluates the sign of a determinant to guarantee a correct numerical test result - with single or double precision floating-point numbers.
+The remaining logic is a deterministic set of well-defined algorithms which are guarranteed to work given the robustness of the numerical predicate.

 ??? faq "What constitues a valid mesh for MCUT?"
     A valid mesh is a connected component which is a manifold surface that has no self-intersections involving polygons _along the cut_.
 We take the definition of manifold to be a mesh where every edge is incident to (i.e. used by) one or two faces.